leefm0204/sherpa-onnx-Nodejs-Generate-and-Translate-Subtitle/README.md

 node --expose-gc server.js
 ```

-Access the web interface at `http://localhost:3000` to manage transcription and translation tasks.
+Access the web interface at `http://localhost:3000` to manage transcription and translation p.

 ## System Requirements

 - Node.js 14.0 or higher
 - FFmpeg and FFprobe (automatically installed via npm dependencies)
-- Sherpa-Onnx models (automatically downloaded)
+- Model folder need to place in same folder with nodejs script.